 I am fully aware of being biased as a person who is in love with the place 😍 And that’s before even mentioning the added spices and herbs BA comes with as well as all sorts of tasty/spicy attitude or the love for life people here live by.
 The passion here is just overwhelming.

 You know how Italians can enjoy life?
-Think that and add tango. 😉 But things are not so black and white – otherwise it would come down to dry tomatoes v tango between Italy and Argentina 🙂
+Think that and add tango to it, that’s IMHO Argentinians 😉 But things are not so black and white – otherwise it would come down to dry tomatoes v tango between Italy and Argentina 🙂

 OK, let’s just step away from this subjective “It’s Friday and I’m in love” stuff.
 Think what you know about Argentina compared to any other country in the region or even in the whole world for that matter.
 Surely, you would be able to mention several cultural icons as well as some known historical figures from politics and sports.
 I mean who doesn’t know about the already mentioned tango?
 Or the best BBQ in the world?
 Who hasn’t enjoyed Argentinian wine?
 Who haven’t heard of Evita, Che Guevarra, Boca Juniors or Maradona?
 They all come with some sort of superlatives, aren’t they?